Spring Lawn Care Tips in Minnesota

 As we come out of yet another Upper Midwest winter and start to look to spring, preparing a game plan before the season is in full swing will set your outdoor space up for success.
-Even if it’s too early to mow, you shouldn’t stay inside and hope your lawn blooms perfectly.
+Good spring lawn care is much more than determining when it’s time to start mowing your lawn.
+And once you mow, you shouldn’t stay inside and hope your lawn blooms perfectly.
 Instead, follow these lawn care tips to ready your yard for spring in Minnesota.

 green stuff rake

 Although raking is synonymous with fall, you’ll need to break out the rake before plant life blooms.
+For Minnesotans, this usually happens late March into April.
 You may find a layer of leaves that hid under the snow all winter long.
 Think of it like spring cleaning for your yard.
 Leaves aren’t the only reason to give your lawn a good combing.
 Thatch, the layer of dead grass that lies between grass blades, builds up over time.

 Look for Compaction, Prepare for Aeration